-- user tables (OU) from proxy tables (OD) when you specify a table as your object type (-TU) - temporary databases (OD) from nontemporary databases (OU) when you specify database as your object type (-TDB) - SQLJ procedures (OD) from stored procedures (OU) when you specify procedure as your object type (-TP).
+- User tables (OU) from proxy tables (OD) when you specify a table as your object type (-TU) - Temporary databases (OD) from normal databases (OU) or archive databases (OA) when you specify database as your object type (-TDB) - SQLJ procedures (OD) from stored procedures (OU) when you specify procedure as your object type (-TP).

-If object_type (-T) is U (table) and -X is not specified, ddlgen generates DDL for both user tables and proxy tables.
+If object\type (-T) is U (table) and -X is not specified, ddlgen generates DDL for both user tables and proxy tables.
 To generate DDL only for: